Your Account:

 A job offer is not required to apply for post-completion OPT.
 However, if applying for pre-completion OPT, it is recommended that students have a job offer letter.

-Because it takes at least 90 days for the US Bureau of Citizenship and Immigration Services (USCIS) to approve your application, you are strongly encouraged to apply early.
+You are strongly encouraged to apply early because it takes at least 90-120 days for the US Bureau of Citizenship and Immigration Services (USCIS) to approve your application,

 NOTE: Applications may be submitted to USCIS no more than 90 days before the program completion date and applications must be received by USCIS no more than 60 days after the program end date.
 Applications received more than 90 days before or 60 days after program completion date will be denied by USCIS.
 In addition, applications must be received by USCIS no more than 30 days from when the OPT I-20 was issued and signed by a Global Education International Student Advisor.

-STEP #1: Attend an OPT Workshop (Global Education and the Career Center will hold one workshop per semester.
+STEP #1: Attend an OPT Workshop (Global Education and the Career Center will hold two workshops per semester.
 Watch email for when they will occur)

-STEP #2: Gather all documents for OPT application package as outlined in the handouts given at the OPT Workshop.
+STEP #2: Gather all documents for OPT application package as outlined at the OPT Workshop.

-You can continue to use the Form I-765 Guide.
+You may use the Form I-765 Guide to assist you with the application form found at this link: Form I-765. (from the USCIS website).
 Please note that the guidance provided within this application guide is an interpretation of the instructions published within the USCIS Instructions for Form I-765.
 As this guide is a supplement we have created to answer any questions that may arise while completing the Form I-765, we urge all students to also review the guidance provided by USCIS.

 STEP #3: Make an appointment with your international advisor – at this time you will submit all OPT documents.
 The appointment will last approximately 30 minutes.